siwinlo/Artopod/README.md

 ## User story

 Artopod is a single-page application by
-<a href="https://siwinlo.github.io"> Siwin Lo</a>, which finds the 5
+<a href="https://siwinlo.github.io"> Siwin Lo</a>, which finds 5
-closes art exhibitions to you, and lets you take it from there.
+art exhibitions close to you, and lets you take it from there.

-Perfect for a typical New York lunch-hour, and inspired by location-based apps like Tinder and Yelp, Artopod helps users find art exhibitions close by without the overwhelming choice and cumbersome nature of traditional listings.
+Perfect for a New York-paced lunch-hour and inspired by location-based apps like Tinder and Yelp, Artopod helps users find art exhibitions close by without the overwhelming choice and cumbersome nature of traditional listings.